renarsvilnis/fiware-object-storage-ge/README.md

 // so that authentication happens only once const fiwareObjectStorage = FiwareObjectStorage(config);

-// Initiate the instance by fetching the authentification tokens and
+// Initiate the instance by fetching the authentification tokens and tenants.
-// tenants.
 // Recommended to do it on the launch of the server. fiwareObjectStorage.initiate()
-    .then(() => fiwareObjectStorage.listContainer())
+    // then fetch all files from the container and output them with console.log .then(() => fiwareObjectStorage.listContainer())
     .then((items) => console.log(items))
     // errors are returned as a Error class instance